jlis/judge/README.md

 app/config/judge.php
 ```

-If you want to add you own adapter, just implement the **ÀdapterInterface** and add the class.
+If you want to add you own adapter, go for it.
+Just implement the **AdapterInterface**.

 <a id="usage"></a>
 ## Usage